Some posts contain compensated links. Please read this disclaimer for more info.

 Prokletije National Park

 Prokletije National Park is the youngest of Montenegro’s national parks, established in 2009.
-Situated on the border with Albania in the far eastern corner of the country, this park protects a part of the extremely rugged Albanian Alps, also known as the Accursed Mountains.
+Situated on the border with Albania in the far eastern corner of the country, this park protects a part of the highly rugged Albanian Alps, also known as the Accursed Mountains.
 It is home to the highest mountain in Montenegro, Zla Kolata, at 2,534 meters (8,314 feet).
 Until quite recently, the ruggedness of these mountains made them virtually inaccessible.
 If you’re looking for a real mountain adventure, this is arguably the most incredible place to do it.

 Highlights: Plav Lake, Grlja Waterfall, Grebaja Valley, Ali-Pasha Springs, and Mount Prokletije.